MaksimDanilov/executorch_vulkan_problem/README.md

 2. test.py - test origin model by test_data
 3. convert.py - modify model to do pre- and post-processing and converts to pte.
 4. app (build) - run pte and save/load images (requires opencv and executorch).
-5. .results have two exported programs (vulkan and xnnpack).
+5. https://disk.yandex.ru/d/1cW638087PnZgg have two exported programs (vulkan and xnnpack).

 ## Tested on